LIVEABOARD SEARCH

 English is commonly spoken in Myanmar.
 The boat crew is from Thailand and the diving crew are usually from many different countries.
 If language is a problem for you, let us know and we will suggest you the boat that best matches your requirements.

-What currencies are used?
+Which currencies are used?

 The US dollar is the most common, along with the Thai Baht.
 Remember that the border/scuba/entry fee must be paid in new US dollars notes.
 During the brief time on Kawthaung, US dollars and Thai Baht can be used for shopping.
 We suggest to take sufficient cash with you since it will be very difficult change money and find an ATM once you have left Thailand.

-What communications will be available on board?
+Will wi-fi be available on board?

 Burma doesn't have a proper mobile network and where mobile phones are used, the service is provided by Thailand providers.
 All boats have satellite phone and fax and radios to communicate.
 Internet is never available.